Is investing in bitcoin recommended for everyone?

 The simple answer is demand and supply.

-However, I must tell you that some level of price manipulation by the rich investors (called whales) is present as they try to increase their wealth by pushing prices up and crashing it in order to buy back at lower rates and this process can be repeated over and over again whenever it favors them.
+However, I must tell you that some level of price manipulation by wealthy investors (called whales) is present as they try to increase their wealth by pushing prices up and crashing them to buy back at lower rates; this process can be repeated over and over again whenever it favors them.

-Just like any other fiat currency or physical item – the more people want it, use it, or demand for it, the more valuable it becomes and vice versa.
+Like any other fiat currency or physical item – the more people want it, use it, or demand it, the more valuable it becomes, and vice versa.

-The investment appeal of Bitcoin is based on the premise that the cryptocurrency will become a popular, widely accepted means of making direct payment for goods and services globally.
+The investment appeal of Bitcoin is based on the premise that the cryptocurrency will become a popular, widely accepted means of making direct payments for goods and services globally.

 So, is Investing in Bitcoin Right for You?

-If you believe that the Bitcoin technology will be successful, just like the internet itself, and that most of the world will eventually adopt cryptocurrency, then yes; bitcoin is a good investment.
+If you believe that Bitcoin technology will be successful, just like the internet itself, and that most of the world will eventually adopt cryptocurrency, Bitcoin is a good investment.

-However, if you don’t believe in the future of cryptocurrency or the financial freedom that bitcoin proposes will become a reality, then bitcoin will most likely fail and all investors will burn in hell for being so wrong.
+However, if you don’t believe in the future of cryptocurrency or the financial freedom that Bitcoin proposes, it will become a reality.
+Bitcoin will likely fail, and all investors will burn in hell for being so wrong.

-If you have money that you can afford to lose without losing your life, it might be a good idea to have some form of investment in bitcoin, and cryptocurrency generally.
+If you have the money you can afford to lose without losing your life, investing in Bitcoin and cryptocurrency might be a good idea.

-It is better you risk losing something if the whole thing turns out to be just another mega ponzi scheme than to miss out entirely if bitcoin becomes the center of the world’s finance.
+You should risk losing something if it is just another mega Ponzi scheme and then miss out entirely if Bitcoin becomes the center of the world’s finance.

 Your children, grandchildren, and great-grandchildren may not forgive you for such an expensive miss.

-No one can categorically tell you what the outcome of your investment in bitcoin will be.
+No one can categorically tell you what the outcome of your Bitcoin investment will be.

-You will either win big or lose big.
+You will either win big or lose significant.

-Personally I will rather err being adventurous than overly anxious.
+I would rather be adventurous than overly anxious.

-Click or tap to read 3 Reasons why Bitcoin is your best bet against the recession
+Click or tap to read 3 Reasons Bitcoin is your best bet against the recession.

 Over to you.
 Do you think investing in Bitcoin and cryptocurrencies generally is a good idea? — Why or why not? — Share with us in the comments section below.